BeniBarra/VR-Barra/README.md

 # VR-Barra

-### This project is part of an learn course through Unity.
+### This project is part of a learn course through Unity.
 With this project I will develop the fundamental skills of leverageing Unity for VR development.

 ### Approach and goal
 - Setup project for VR development